Psychological Capital Theory States That

 • Mindfulness and Meditation: Practicing mindfulness helps individuals cultivate present moment awareness and emotional regulation, contributing to higher levels of resilience and optimism.

-• Creating a Positive Work Environment: Organizations can foster a culture of support, recognition, and psychological safety, which enhances employees' PsyCap.
+• Creating a Positive Work Environment: Organizations can grow a culture of support, recognition, and psychological safety, which enhances employees' PsyCap.
 This includes providing opportunities for growth, development, and work-life balance.

 Frequently Asked Questions (FAQs)